-Consistent with its mission the District offers educational, career, and lifelong learning opportunities through innovative partnerships which enhance the lives of people in Yuma and La Paz Counties.
+Consistent with its mission, the District offers educational, career, and lifelong learning opportunities through innovative partnerships, which enhance the lives of people in Yuma and La Paz Counties.
 Major funding sources supporting all functions include property taxes, government grants and contracts, state appropriations, and tuition and fees.
 The District exercises primary and secondary property tax levy authority for generation of funds for operating, capital equipment, and debt retirement purposes.

-The condensed financial information below highlights the main categories of The Statement of Net Assets.
-Assets and liabilities are distinguished as to their current or noncurrent nature.
-Current liabilities are typically those obligations intended for liquidation or payment within the next fiscal year while current assets are those resources that are available for use in meeting the operating needs of the District, including current liabilities.
+The condensed financial information below highlights the main categories of the Statement of Net Assets.
+Assets are distinguished as to their current or noncurrent nature.
+Other liabilities are typically those obligations intended for liquidation or payment within the next fiscal year while current assets are those resources that are available for use in meeting the operating needs of the District, including other liabilities.
+Long-term liabilities are those liabilities associated with debt or compensated absences which are due within one year or longer.
 Net assets are divided into three categories reflecting the institutional equity in assets by broad characteristics.
 In addition to the District's capital assets, the District holds resources that have been restricted by external parties for specific programs or purposes.
 The remaining net assets are unrestricted but are dedicated to the primary mission of the District.